Beyond the Carnot limit: work extraction via an entropy battery: The application of quantum information

-We argue, in the spirit of Jaynes, Vaccaro and others, that a reinterpretation of thermodynamics into a purely informational basis allows for an intuitive interpretation of the operation of all adiabatic and unitary heat engines, with them now acting as mechanisms that transfer coherent information and incoherent entropy across every conserved quantity.
-This interpretation applies also to the engines we use in what we call the entropy battery.
-The entropy battery, and this paper, will also consider conserved quantities that meet the criteria of being experimentally accessible and controllable.
+It should be noted that the observation of super-Carnot efficiencies in certain quantum heat engines has only been achieved by using modified (squeezed, induced coherence) thermal energy reservoirs, with all such engines operating below the generalised Carnot limit \cite{Abah_2014}.
+These non-thermal states require resources (typically energy) to prepare.
+This initial resource cost reduces the total efficiency of the heat engine below the Carnot limit.
+It is our assessment that, except for heat engines that utilize multiple conserved quantities (spin angular momentum and energy in the case of \cite{andre2025QSHE,writeQHEoperating2018}), no quantum heat engine has truly surpassed the Carnot limit.

+As for the transfer of entropy between conserved quantities, \cite{Croucher_2018, croucher2021thermodynamics,croucher2017discrete, Guryanova_2016} have independently explored the reversible exchange of conserved quantity entropies within the framework of generalized thermodynamics.
+Meanwhile, \cite{writeQHEoperating2018, andre2025QSHE, manakil2025GSHE} provide explicit unitary operations that couple spin angular momentum and energy, operations that we later use in \S \ref{sec: The entropy battery} for the entropy battery.
+These studies have primarily focused on the principles of entropy transfer or the actual heat engines that run between two conserved quantities (energy and spin) on single quantum systems (quantum dots or trapped ions).
+Therefore, to the best of our knowledge, there has been very little exploration of an \textit{ensemble's} capacity to efficiently store entropy over \textit{multiple} conserved quantities, and the effect this has on the efficiency of energetic work extraction.

-There are 8 conserved quantities for which one can in principle encode information.
-This is because there exist eight fundamental physical symmetries, each associated with a corresponding conservation law and conserved quantity, in accordance with Noether’s theorem \cite{Noether_1971, Kosmann-Schwarzbach2011}.
+There are eight conserved quantities for which information can in principle be encoded, one for each physical symmetry according to Noether’s theorem \cite{Noether_1971, Kosmann-Schwarzbach2011}.
 The known conserved quantities are presented in Table \ref{tab:conserved quantities}.

-Among the eight conserved quantities, only energy and spin angular momentum satisfy the criteria of accessibility and controllability, with systems such as Bose–Einstein condensates and trapped atoms allowing controllable preparation of both thermal motion and internal spin states.
-We will therefore focus our efforts in this paper on energy in a single degree of freedom and the z-component of spin angular momentum, without loss of generality.
+Of the eight conserved quantities, only energy and spin angular momentum are accessible and controllable by bench top experiments, with systems such as Bose–Einstein condensates and individually trapped ions allowing controllable preparation of both thermal motion and internal spin states.
+We will therefore focus our efforts in this article on energy in a single motional axis and the z-component of spin angular momentum, with our analysis applying equally to any conserved quantity.

-We anticipate that the entropy battery will have applications extending beyond future high-efficiency heat engines and batteries.
-For example, heat storage in environments where waste heat removal is challenging (e.g., the vacuum of space), mitigation of entropy-induced noise in quantum measurements such as those in quantum computing, and refrigeration with efficiencies surpassing those of present technologies.
-Separately, our analysis of information thermodynamics applied to spin angular momentum will have application in fields that require a description of ensemble spin state statistics in energy degenerate regimes, such as spinor BEC's and spintronics.